 Like many of our students who are continuing their academic journey with Simmons, you may have transferable credits that fulfill key content area requirements.
 Be sure to submit your academic transcripts for review — we accept up to 96 transfer credits.

-Psychology Core Courses
+Applied Psychology Core Courses

 Introduction to Psychological Science